-Neuro-Linguistic Programming training offers a whole host of techniques and tools based on studies of successful people.
+Neuro-Linguistic Programming stress reduction tips?
+NLP training offers a whole host of techniques and tools based on studies of successful people.
 Some of the Neuro-Linguistic Programming techniques can be useful individually to reduce stress, some in combination with each other.

-Before I offer you my tips from the world of Neuro-Linguistic programming, let me explain a little bit as to what stress is.
+Before I offer you my Neuro-Linguistic programming stress reduction tips, let me explain a little bit as to what stress is.
 Stress is an activation of the fear center of the brain (Amygdala); it tells us our fight or flight response.
 The thinking part of the brain (prefrontal cortex) tells the amygdala to stop activating once there is safety.
 The amygdala is also at rest during sleep.
 When we experience a moment of stress, the amygdala activates, and the prefrontal cortex shuts it down.
 But after pro-longed moments of stress (and lack of sleep), the amygdala and the prefrontal cortex become deregulated.
 The amygdala needs training to calm down again.

 There are two ways to accomplish this: Meditation, and grounding.
 NLP can be useful in both.
 It mostly finds its place in grounding.
 As I want this article to also be accessible to those who have never taken any Neuro-Linguistic Programing training, each tip about stress I will explain for those who have taken classes and for those who have not.

 1 Association in a relaxing environment